 Engineers Without Borders UK's Board of Trustees meets at least quarterly as a full board and as appropriate more frequently in committees.
 In the year in question 3 committees were convened to address the areas of finance, audit & risk (including safety and security of staff and volunteers) and remuneration.
-For 2021/22 working groups of the Board continued to operate on strategy, partnership due diligence and diversity & inclusion as well as a short term focus on HR policy and leadership reviews.
+For 2022/23 working groups of the Board continued to operate on HR policy and Trustees contributed to an independent governance review.
 The Trustees set the strategic direction and policies of the charity.